Get a quote online and buy in minutes

-Worker compensation insurance is a mandatory insurance policy for any business employing one or more workers.
+Worker’s Compensation is insurance that is in place to protect your employee’s if injured on the job or sustains an injury throughout their employment.
 The worker compensation system is a no-fault system, in that, an injured employee does not need to prove that an injury was the fault of another’s in order to receive worker’s compensation benefits for an injury that occurred on the job.
 Worker compensation insurance protects both the employee and the employer.
 The insurance policy is designed to benefit the employee in the case of an on the job injury and protects the employer even if the injury was caused by negligent actions on the employer’s behalf.
 Worker compensation insurance is composed of three basic structures, benefit structure, benefit delivery, and benefit financing.

 - Benefit structure: This part of the worker’s compensation insurance policy defines the entitlement due to an employee if said employee was injured because of, or during, employment.
 This structure is divided into five basic benefit types which are dependent and allocated based on the severity of the injury in question and are as follows: medical care, temporary disability benefits, permanent disability benefits, vocational rehabilitation services, and death benefits.